gshuenck/gshuenck/README.md

 ---

 <div align="center">
-  🌟 "Apaixonado por tecnologia, sempre em busca de novos desafios e aprendizados!" 🌟
+  🌟 "Passionate about technology, always looking for new challenges and learning opportunities!" 🌟
 </div>